vmware-samples/vmware-blockchain-samples/vmbc-ethereum/README.md

 - [VMBC Deployment](./vmbc-deployment/vmbc-four-node-one-client-deployment/README.md)
 - [VMBC Deployment with Logging](./vmbc-deployment/vmbc-four-node-one-client-deployment-with-logging/README.md)

-Note: In terms of features, VMBC Deployment by default has Privacy Contract Enabled and Permissioning Contract disabled
+Note: In terms of features, VMBC Deployment by default has Privacy feature Enabled and Permissioning feature disabled

-Todo(Sanchita): Add quick intro paragraph about VMBC Deployment

 ## Privacy
 The privacy of digital asset custody is a critical requirement for enterprises as they consider moving to blockchains.
 This gets exacerbated with Central Bank Digital Currencies where governments want to balance accountability with privacy in order to prevent money laundering or tax fraud.
 VMBC now provides a solution to this problem.
 Any ERC20 smart contract can be extended to convert the public tokens to private tokens.

-Todo(Senthil): Add a quick start guide to consume Privacy feature
+To explore more details - [Privacy](./privacy/README.md)

 ## Permissioning
 Permissioning feature introduces account permissioning in accordance with Enterprise Ethereum Alliance (EEA) specifications.
 This feature has been designed to work using a pre-deployed [Permissioning Smart Contract](https://github.com/vmware-samples/vmware-blockchain-samples/blob/stage-dev-kit/vmbc-ethereum/permissioning/contracts/Permissioning.sol).
 Following are the two forms of permissioning offered,